 Resource Allocation Under Fire

-The map below is from my paper with Jon Yoder titled Resource Allocation Under Fire.
+The map below is from my paper with Jon Yoder titled Resource Allocation Under Fire (forthcoming in Land Economics).
 Our results suggest that fires that threaten to damage homes receive more suppression resources, which likely leads to higher costs.
 We overlay large wildfires in California (2000-2010) and projected growth in housing density (from Silvis Lab) to simulate the additional suppression resource use and associated cost.
 The simulation suggests that housing-induced fire suppression costs could rise by as much as $24 million/year (excluding the expected cost increases due to climate change).

 [Figure 2 in Resource Allocation Under Fire] The map displays large fires in California that occurred between 2000 and 2010 and projected housing density growth in 2030 (relative to 2000).
 The ignition point of each fire is represented by a black dot (select the layers to display).
 Fires with an additional 1000 threatened homes expected in 2030 are indicated by a red dot.
 Hover over the red dots to see the predicted cost increases.
 Housing data from: Hammer, R.B., S.I.
 Stewart, R.L.
 Winkler, V.C.
 Radeloff, and P.R.
 Voss.
 2004.
 “Characterizing Dynamic Spatial and Temporal Residential Density Patterns from 1940–1990 Across the North Central United States.”
 Landscape and Urban Planning 69(2-3):183–199.